 The Bachelor's degree program in Criminal Justice can empower students to meet the challenges facing those pursuing a career in law enforcement as well as developing critical skillsets for current law enforcement professionals seeking promotion.
 Our Criminal Justice program has been carefully crafted to provide students with a well-rounded core understanding of criminal justice concepts through courses such as criminal law and the court system, evidence and procedure, victimology, ethics, asset security, and more.
-Furthermore, our Law Enforcement Emphasis is uniquely constructed to facilitate both those students desiring to enter the field of law enforcement as well as serving current law enforcement arena will gain practical skills through courses such as Patrol Tactics, Gangs and Crime, and Domestic Intervention.
+Furthermore, our Law Enforcement Emphasis is uniquely constructed to facilitate both those students desiring to enter the field of law enforcement as well as serving current law enforcement officers desiring to improve their career opportunities.
+Those entering the law enforcement arena will gain practical skills through courses such as Patrol Tactics, Gangs and Crime, and Domestic Intervention.
 For the experienced law enforcement professional, our program offers career-enhancing courses such as Contemporary Issues in Criminal Justice, Training and Development, Organizational Problem Solving, and conflict resolution.
 Furthermore, our degree program integrates God's love for all humanity and the value of all individuals.

 General Education Requirements 45

-Biblical Literature and Philosophy 12

 Old Testament Survey (CHAL 1613) 3

 New Testament Survey (CHAL 1733) 3

 Methods of Bible Study (CHAL 2303) 3

 Christian Worldview (CHAL 3103) 3

-English Composition and Communication 9

 Written Communications 1 (ENGL 1613) 3

 Written Communications 2 (ENGL 1813) 3

 Introduction to Human Communication (COMM 1823) 3

 Humanities and Literature 6

 Social Science 9

 Mathematics and Science 6

-Christian Liberal Arts Curriculum 3

 Intro to Adult Studies (CLAC 3113) 3